nullstate9/roblox-stuff/newfuncs/README.md

 # New Functions

-I wanted to add more functions to the `crypt` library for Roblox Executors, as there were no implementations for HMACSHA256 or JSON Web Tokens (JWT).
+Proposed additions to the `crypt` library for Roblox Executors.

+Unfortunately these were not implemented into sUNC as there is no demand for more functions such as this, and also it is vulnerable to being hooked.

+One way to circumvent this is by copying the functions as local functions.
+This, however, **may** be vulnerable to `getgc()` or `filtergc()`.

+## Functions Docs

 ```lua
 crypt.hmac_encode(key, message) -- Requires crypt.hash()